FIWARE/tutorials.IoT-Agent/README.md

 When a measurement from an IoT device is received on the resource url it needs to be interpreted and passed to the context broker.
 The `entity_type` attribute provides a default `type` for each device which has made a request (in this case anonymous devices will be known as `Thing` entities.
-Furthermore the location of the context broker is required, so that the IoT Agent can pass on any measurements received to the correct location.
+Furthermore the location of the context broker (`cbroker`) is needed, so that the IoT Agent can pass on any measurements received to the correct location. `cbroker` is an optional attribute - if it is not provided, the IoT Agent uses the context broker URL as defined in the configuration file, however it has been included here for completeness.

 ### Provisioning a Sensor